-K1 CO1 Understand OSI reference Model and knowledge of using different Layers in the networking model.
-K2 CO2 Understand the knowledge of the use of cryptography KZ CO2 Olderstand the knowledge of the use of cryptography К3 CO3 Apply the techniques used in routing algorithms K4 CO4 Analyze Digital Signatures Symmetric-Key Signatures and Public- Key signatures.
+CO1 Recollect OSI reference Model and knowledge of using different Layers in the networking model.
+5 CO2 Understand about the use of cryptography.
+K1 to K5 CO3 Apply the techniques used in the devices like switches, repeaters, hubs.
+Bridges and gateways. Ā CO4 Analyse different routing algorithms.
+CO5 Evaluate the usage of Symmetric-Key Signatures and Public- Key signatures.